brrock/blog/README.md

-# JAMStack personal blog - starter files
+# My personal blog

-Welcome to my blog repo
+Most of the articles are archive but rss feed and tech blog coming very soon.